bitcoin-sv/spv-wallet/README.md

 ### Docker Compose Quickstart

-To get started with development, `bux-server` provides a `start.sh` script which is using `docker-compose.yml` file to starts up Bux Server with selected database and cache storage.
+To get started with development, `spv-wallet` provides a `start.sh` script which is using `docker-compose.yml` file to starts up SPV Wallet serer with selected database and cache storage.
 To start, we need to fill the config json which we want to use, for example: `config/envs/development.json`.